yaroslavros/draft-masque-reverse-connect/draft-rosomakho-masque-reverse-connect.md

 ## Establishing Connection

-Once the client receives a succesful response from the proxy for the request accepting the connection it estbalishes requested TCP or UDP socket to a local or internal destiantion.
+Once the client receives a successful response from the proxy for the request accepting the connection it establishes requested TCP or UDP socket to a local or internal destination.
 If the socket failed to establish, the client MUST immediately close the request stream.

 For TCP flows, communicating parties carry TCP payload data in the payload of DATA Capsules over the established stream according to {{Section 8.3 of !Template-TCPCONNECT=I-D.ietf-httpbis-connect-tcp}}.
 Either party MAY close the stream if TCP connection is terminated.

-UDP data is carried in DATAGRAM capsules or encoded in QUIC DATAGRAM frames as exaplained in {{Section 5 of !CONNECT-UDP=RFC9298}}.
+UDP data is carried in DATAGRAM capsules or encoded in QUIC DATAGRAM frames as explained in {{Section 5 of !CONNECT-UDP=RFC9298}}.
 The lifetime of the UDP socket is tied to the request stream as described in {{Section 3.1 of CONNECT-UDP}}.

 # Security Considerations